just1ce415/rsim/README.md

 - Account for ping (it's always 20ms, never changes)

-- Account for any king of spatial data.
+- Account for any kind of spatial data.

+- Account for poise.

 - Account for poorly configured rotation.